Subcutaneous fluids are fluids given under the skin. This means they can

 took just ten minutes a day to give him his fluids and his medications.

-Remember, you are doing this to help your
+If you are worried about hurting your cat, remember, you are doing this to help

 Cornell University College of Veterinary Medicine

-has a video on how to give sub-Qs which states "This might be THE most
+has a video (Part 2) on how to give sub-Qs which states "This might be THE most

 important thing that you can do at home to help your cat."
 If fluids are